England in control against Zimbabwe as Ben Stokes and Shoaib Bashir impress with ball in Trent Bridge Test

 Cook strikes against much-improved Zimbabwe

-Cook (1-72), playing international cricket at last after hoovering up 321 wickets at an average below 20 in first-class cricket, made Bennett's opening partner Ben Curran - the brother of England internationals Sam and Tom Curran - his maiden Test scalp, finding the left-hander's edge from around the wicket.
+Cook (1-72), playing international cricket at last after hoovering up 321 wickets at an average below 20 in first-class cricket, made Bennett's opening partner Ben Curran - the brother of England internationals Sam and Tom Curran - his first Test victim, finding the left-hander's edge from around the wicket.

 Zimbabwe were much improved from a listless opening day with the ball as they took three England wickets - Pope, Stokes (9) in the home skipper's first bat in five months and Brook (58 off 50) - before Stokes declared 45 minutes into the morning.

-That uptick with the ball came after stats revealed that, on day one, 30 per cent of the Zimbabwe seamers' deliveries were to the right of leg stump while bowling to England's right-handers,
+That uptick with the ball came after stats revealed that, on day one, 30 per cent of the Zimbabwe seamers' deliveries to England's right-handers were to the right of middle stump.

-Bennett then took up the mantle with the bat, hitting a slew of early boundaries and 26 in total, before he was finally pouched by Pope at short leg off the bowling off Tongue - an over after Pope's jaw-dropping one-handed catch in the same spot, Bennett again the batter, has been chalked off after Tongue overstepped.
+Bennett then took up the mantle with the bat, hitting a slew of early boundaries, mainly off Cook, and 26 in total, before he was finally pouched by Pope at short leg off the bowling of Tongue - two overs after Pope's jaw-dropping one-handed catch in the same spot, Bennett again the batter, had been chalked off after Tongue overstepped.

-The African side ended the day set for a heavy defeat, but they did so with a lot to to be proud of.
+Zimbabwe ended the day set for a heavy defeat, but they did so with a lot to to be proud of, chiefly Bennett becoming the third man from the country, after Andy Flower and Murray Goodwin, to notch a Test hundred against England.

 Earlier, England added 68 runs in 8.3 overs to their overnight 498-3 with Brook slamming three sixes, including one that took him to an 11th Test half-century, before his dismissal - bowled by the talented Blessing Muzarabani (3-143) - sparked the declaration.